tecnico-sec/Java-Crypto-Details/README.md

 To try the cryptographic mechanisms, the Java code needs to be compiled and executed.

-Put the lab files in a working folder with write permissions, like /tmp/Java-Crypto, for example, and change your working directory to it.
+Put the lab files in a working folder with write permissions, like `/tmp/Java-Crypto`, for example, and change your working directory to it:

 ```bash
 $ cd /tmp/Java-Crypto